Lumavate-Community/starter-python-with-db/README.md

 ```

 Next, we create a controller to house any business logic for this object.
-In this example we will be performing very stabdard
-actions, so we will inherit from a base controller and will not need to override any methods.
+In this example we will be performing very standard actions, so we will inherit from a base controller and will not need to override any methods.
 ```python
 # /app/controllers/service.py